-The fifth of the Next Generation Dairying Conferences sponsored by the Hannah Dairy Research Foundation will be held on Monday and Tuesday 20th and 21st November, "lunch to lunch".
-The venue is the Moredun Research Institute, a short drive from Edinburgh city centre,
+The fifth of the Next Generation Dairying Conferences sponsored by the Hannah Dairy Research Foundation was held on Monday and Tuesday 20th and 21st November, 2023.

 Optimising relationships, minimising wastage, building quality